+Aphid damage to greens can be quite severe, and aphids can be difficult to control in greens because they can hide within the head.
 Aphid populations peak during the months of November and December and again during February and March.
 Populations consist entirely of asexual reproducing females that produce live young; this allows the population to increase rapidly.
-In ideal conditions aphids have as many as 21 generations in one year.
+When conditions are ideal, aphids have as many as 21 generations in one year.
 When populations become too large or food is scarce, aphids produce winged offspring that are capable of migrating to new hosts.